 Since I boondock on public lands in 14d stretches grid power is not an option.

-I do have an isolator (see below) but 14d stays mean driving is infrequent so alternator charging for me is usually a minor contributor.
+I do have an “isolator”1 (see below) but 14d stays mean driving is infrequent so alternator charging for me is usually a minor contributor.

 The large roof area of the Promaster lends itself to ample solar so that is the main source of the power I make and use.
-As of Nov 2022 I make/use an average of 1.71kWh/day.1
+As of Nov 2022 I make/use an average of 1.71kWh/day.2 Update: as of 2024 I am doing almost all my cooking, coffee brewing, and water heating with solar harvest so my average harvest/use has increased to ~2.25kWh/day.

 main PV system - 750w